PHACDataHub/bigquery-hasura-example/README.md

-Using Hasura on Big Query
+## Using Hasura on Big Query

+*Note - some better instructions in the Hasura docs listed in the referenece section, these are just quick notes*
 ### Set up
 1. Set up service account
 * IAM & Admin > Service Accounts > Create Service Account